derat/nup/cmd/nup/README.md

     of all songs and find the old and new songs' `songId` properties in it.
     Alternatively, find the songs' IDs using the "Debug" menu item in the web interface.
-3. Run `nup update -merge-songs=<OLDID>:<NEWID>` to merge the old song's user data into the new song.
-4. Run `nup update -delete-song <OLDID>` to delete the old song from the server.
+3. Run `nup update -merge-songs=<OLDID>:<NEWID> -delete-after-merge` to merge the old song's user data into the new song and delete the old song from the server.
-5. Delete `old/song.mp3` or remove it from your local music directory.
+4. Delete `old/song.mp3` or remove it from your local music directory.